 Messrs Ayodeji Oyinbo & Co.
 (Chartered Accountants) served as the Foundation's Independent Auditors within the period under review.
 In accordance with Section 401(2) of the Companies and Allied Matters Act of Nigeria, Messrs Ayodeji Oyinbo & Co. have indicated their willingness to continue in office as Independent Auditors to the Foundation.

-Date of authorisation for issue of financial statements
+Authorisation for issue of financial statements